anvix9/anvix-c.github.io/_posts/2024-08-09-Rote-Learning-How-does-it-relate-with-human-and-machines.md

 </figure>
 <br/>
 <p style="text-align: justify;">
 However, I went a bit fast on talking about Rote learning without attempting to define learning.
 What is it to 'learn'?
 Stories have been said about learning.
 But let us keep it simple and say that learning is <mark>the process by which we get to 'understand'</mark> something.
 Now the next problem is to define 'understanding'.
 Understanding is a state in which we can explain to some degree of precision anything or a specific thing.
-For better support (ouf!) <strong>Nicolas Boileau</strong> said in his terms: <mark>What is well understood is clearly stated, and the words to say it come easily</mark>.
+For better support, <strong>Nicolas Boileau</strong> said in his terms: <mark>What is well understood is clearly stated, and the words to say it come easily</mark>.
 </p>

 <br/>